Guerrero: Independence and the later nineteenth century

 Peoples of the territory of Guerrero immediately supported the cause of Miguel Hidalgo y Costilla which would culminate with the Independence of Mexico.
 During the first part of the Mexican War of Independence, José María Morelos fought on the side of Miguel Hidalgo in the southern part of Mexico, including the Acapulco area and the Costa Grande.
-Filipino-Mexicans lead by Isidoro Montes de Oca, who were also against Spanish colonization, assisted in the general uprising.
+Filipino-Mexicans led by Isidoro Montes de Oca, who were also against Spanish colonization, assisted in the general uprising.
 However, the insurgents were never able to take the port.
 They were able to take control of territories in the center of the state.
 Morelos took Chilpancingo and set up the Congress of Anáhuac, which would publish the document "Sentimentos de la Nación" on 6 November 1813.
 The Congress of Anáhuac also approved the Act of Independence written by Carlos María Bustamante.
 Later, the Mexican flag was designed and first sewn in Iguala, after Agustín de Iturbide and Vicente Guerrero joined forces under the Plan of Iguala to end the war in 1821.

 The first government of an independent Mexico divided the country into twelve departments.
 The territory of the modern state of Guerrero was divided among the departments of Mexico, Puebla, Michoacán, and Oaxaca.
 The 1824 Constitution made these entities states.

 In 1823, Nicolás Bravo and Vicente Guerrero petitioned for the creation of a "South State" (Estado del Sur), encompassing the lands that Guerrero had military control over during the war, but without success.
 However, the federal government did recognize a military district centered on Chilpancingo which Guerrero headed until he became President of Mexico in 1824.

 Much of the country struggled between its liberal (federalist) and conservative (centralist) factions in the first half of the 19th century.
 In one of these battles, Vicente Guerrero was captured and executed in Oaxaca in 1831.
 With conservatives in charge, Nicolas Bravo proposed in 1836 a South Department with its capital in Chilpancingo, including the provinces of Acapulco, Chilapa, Tlapa and Taxco.
 In 1841, representatives from 42 communities in the area, called the "amigos del sur," pushed to have a "Acapulco Department" created, but it was rejected by Antonio López de Santa Anna.